 Lisbon Metro Guide - updated for 2017!

 Lisbon metro is modern, reliable and the quickest way to travel around the capital.
 There are four metro lines, covering 46km of track and served by 55 metro stations.
 The metro is open from 6:30am until 1:00am and there is typically a train service every 6-9 minutes.
+The metro is the recommended means of travel from the airport to central Lisbon and to travel any distance around Lisbon.
+This guide will provide an overview of the metro network, 2017 ticket prices and an up-to-date metro map.
 Click here for the 2017 map of Lisbon Metro.

 The metro of Lisbon is the fastest way to travel around the city

 Tickets are purchased from metro stations, either from the ticket offices or ticket machines.
 The ticket offices are always busy at popular metro station or closed at the quieter metro stations.
 The ticket machines are user-friendly and provide instructions in multiple languages, including English, Spanish and Portuguese.
 The metro fare is loaded to a “Viva Viagem” card, which must be purchased with the first ticket and costs €0.50.
 The Viva Viagem card is reusable and can be used for multiple tickets; single, return, one day pass, or ticket 10 journeys.